 I have no idea why Grout had this fake argument with me about car colors.
 If she had just gone with “green cars” she would have already been winning.
 Every time I step into my garage I see the greenest car in the world.
 But no. At my apparent insistence, she decided to make this experiment about “sunset beige” cars.

-What the fuck even is “sunset beige”?
+What even is “sunset beige”?

 I spent the next twenty-four hours doing a Pantone Matching System evaluation of every vehicle I looked at.